As we enter a second lockdown, remember that not everyone is safe at home.

 I shook my head slowly.

 “A workout, a shower, a conference call and the weekly shop and you have done nothing.
 Lockdown has made you lazy.
-It’s made you fat and lazy and worthless.”
+It’s made you fat and lazy.”

 “I would have done the shop,” I protested.
 “But you said there was no need for us both to be out of the house.”

 It was too late.
-He had already disappeared into the house and all that could be heard was the slamming of cupboards as he looked for something hard to drink.
+He had disappeared into the house and all I could hear was the slamming of cupboards as he looked for something hard to drink.
 Precariously packing up the sun lounger, I returned it to the shed and walked inside.
 The kitchen was empty and so was the living room.
-I noticed on the kitchen table a piece of paper with numbers and workings out written down in pencil; I then noticed the broken pencil next to the paper.
+I noticed a piece of paper with numbers and workings out written down in pencil; I then noticed the broken pencil next to the paper.
 Something had happened during the conference call.
 I heard a bang upstairs.
-Cautiously, I took the first stair.
+Slowly, I took the first stair.

 I found Mike in our bedroom rifling through our bedside drawers.